mannyLo/api-playgrounds/README.md

-# nytimes-api
+# API Playgrounds
-Playground using NYTimes API
+Playground using NYTimes API and Today in History API